 - The salt that’s soaked into the inside of the meat will help keep it more tender than if you’d salted it 15 minutes or less before cooking.

-So make sure you salt your meat, which will make your job of cooking those chops easier (and more tasty in the end).
+So make sure you salt your meat, which will make your job of cooking those chops easier (and more tasty in the end)!

 How Long Do I Cook Pork Chops?

-- 4 bone-in pork chops (about 1" thick)
+- 4 bone-in pork chops thick-cut are best

-- Salt and fresh ground pepper to taste
+- Salt and fresh ground pepper

-- 2 tablespoon olive oil divided
+- 1 tablespoon high-heat cooking oil

 - Remove the pork chops from the oven, cover with foil, and let rest for 5 minutes before serving.